DPDK/dpdk/doc/guides/prog_guide/multi_proc_support.rst

 will attempt to preallocate all memory it can get to, and memory use must be explicitly limited.
-This is done by passing the ``-m`` flag to each process to specify how much hugepage memory, in megabytes, each process can use (or passing ``--socket-mem`` to specify how much hugepage memory on each socket each process can use).
+This is done by passing the ``-m`` flag to each process to specify how much hugepage memory, in megabytes, each process can use (or passing ``--numa-mem`` to specify how much hugepage memory on each socket each process can use).

 .. note::